aboodJAD/de-paperswithcode/README.md

 - Install Terrafrom
 - Enable the required GCP services and local setup of gcloud
 - Install Docker and login to your dockerhub
-- Prefect blocks are be created from the UI, these blocks are required:
+- Prefect blocks are created from the UI:
     - Two Docker Container blocks, one for each prefect deployment
     - GCP Credentials block
     - GCS Bucket block
     - GitHub block

 To create the infrastructure: export environment variables in [env-vars.yml](env-vars.yml) with proper values, all variables are required.
 Then:
 ```
 cd terraform
 terrafrom init